TD0013/ManipulatorRobotics/README.md

    *  Mittal, R.K. and Nagrath, I.J., Robotic and Control

 ## Paper
-* This folder contains the term paper I wronte on the topic "POTENTIAL WAYS OF REDUCING COST OF THE QUADRUPED 'SPOT' DEVELOPED BY BOSTON DYNAMICS" that I wrote under the supervision of prof. Bijay Kumar Rout, BITS Pilani for my cousre on manipulator robotics.
+* This folder contains the term paper I wrote on the topic "POTENTIAL WAYS OF REDUCING COST OF THE QUADRUPED 'SPOT' DEVELOPED BY BOSTON DYNAMICS" that I wrote under the supervision of prof. Bijay Kumar Rout, BITS Pilani, for my course on manipulator robotics.